Understanding and Improving Length Generalization in Hierarchical Sparse Attention Models: Experiments

 \textbf{Benchmark.} We evaluate our models on two long-context benchmarks: \textbf{BabiLong}~\citep{kuratov2024babilongtestinglimitsllms} and \textbf{RULER}~\citep{hsieh2024rulerwhatsrealcontext}.
 BabiLong is designed to simulate complex question-answering scenarios over long documents.
 It extends the classic bAbI dataset~\citep{weston2015aicompletequestionansweringset} by embedding the original short stories and factual sentences into a long distractor context.
 This design challenges a model to first perform robust, long-range information retrieval to locate all relevant facts, and then apply the reasoning required by the original task.
 Consequently, BabiLong tests retrieval and reasoning capabilities simultaneously.

 To complement this and more directly assess a model's core retrieval ability in isolation, we also use RULER.
-From RULER, we select three representative sub-tasks: Single-Needle (\textbf{S-N}), Multi-Query Needle (\textbf{MQ-N}), and Variable Tracking (\textbf{VT}).
+From RULER, we select three representative sub-tasks: Single-Needle (\textbf{S-N}); Multi-Query Needle (\textbf{MQ-N}), where 2 of 6 key-value pairs are queried; and Variable Tracking (\textbf{VT}), which tests transitive assignment chains.
 Collectively, these tasks provide a targeted evaluation of a model's capacity for precise, long-range information retrieval and tracking simple logical chains.
-As RULER requires accurately retrieve several tokens, it provides a strict test of models' random context access ability.
+As RULER requires accurately retrieving several tokens, it provides a strict test of models' random context access ability.

 \textbf{Baselines.} We compare our method against several baselines.
 Our primary full-attention baseline is Llama with YaRN and Mamba2 with State Passing~\citep{ruiz2025understandingimprovinglengthgeneralization}, which is trained on a 4k context length.
 To ensure a fair comparison with other efficient attention mechanisms, we include Landmark Attention, configured to match our model's training FLOPs during training by using a sequence length of 756.
 Furthermore, to benchmark against methods with a similar computational budget, we include Stick-breaking Attention and Sliding Window Attention.
 Both of these are trained with a 1k context window to keep the receptive field same to our approach.